Scene 01 02 03 04 05 06 07 08 09 10

 One of the reasons we bring this up is to show how Makoto uses both “casual”+んです and the formal ます form to be polite; although there might a grammatical reason to argue about which of the two forms is actually more polite, a Japanese would have troubles deciding it; both forms are very polite.
 Part of the problem of deciding is that しました is the formal ます form, but it is shorter than the casual-turned-formal したんです form and, as we described before, longer speech forms are inherently more formal than shorter ones.

 The second reason to bring up the difference between the manga and the anime is because it presents us with a great anecdotical opportunity.
 The manga was writen by a Japanese and the translation to the anime was done by a Japanese.
-Hence, if we find a discrepancy between the dialog in the manga and the anime, we have to assume that in their view, the dialogs are both manga and anime are correct and equivalent from the point of view of native speakers of Japanese.
+Hence, if we find a discrepancy between the dialog in the manga and the anime, we have to assume that in their view, the dialogs of both manga and anime are correct and equivalent from the point of view of native speakers of Japanese.
 In this example, the discrepancy between しました and したんです tell us that both forms are basically undistinguishable for the purpose of satisfying the situation in which the dialog takes place.
 Here, the discrepancy gives us an anectodical case to exemplify the gamut of politeness forms.